GovTechSG/TechBiz-Documentation/create-subscription-acc/request-for-techbiz-account.md

 ## Audience

 - Public officers with a valid organisational email address.
-For example, *your_name@agency.gov.sg,* using a [non-SE GSIB](glossary) device.
+For example, *your_name@agency.gov.sg,* using a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) or [GMD](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/glossary?id=gmd) device.

 The following table tells you the different types of admins in TechBiz portal.